qcluke/qcluke.github.io/_pages/cv.md

 Education
 ======
-* PhD in Ecology and Biodiversity, The University of Hong Kong, 2023-2026 (Expected)
+* PhD in Ecology and Biodiversity, The University of Hong Kong, On going
 * MPhil in Marine Environmental Science, The Hong Kong University of Science and Technology, 2022
 * BSc in Aquaculture with First Class Honours, Dalhousie University, 2019